 Can I Host A Website On My Personal Computer?

-Technically, you can host a website on your PC or laptop.
+You can host a website on your PC or laptop technically.
 But it is only advisable in the following situations:

-- To learn website development and coding, WordPress, and so on.
+- To learn web development and coding, WordPress, and so on.

 - To test a website before putting it on a proper web server.